berberjin1981nm1121-wq/ztr02-privacy-policy/README.md

 The app collects and displays the following technical data:

 - Base station information (cell tower data)
-- Signal strength metrics (RSRP / RSSI)
+- Signal strength metrics（RSRP / SINR / RSRQ / SNR /RSSI）
 - Network status information retrieved from a user-configured local router interface (default gateway such as http://192.168.0.1).

 The app does not collect: